athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Ghost Commoner.md

 languages: "Common"
 skills:
   - name: "Skills"
-    desc: "Dwelling Lore (applies to the place the ghost is bound to): +10, Stealth: +12"
+    desc: "Stealth: +12, Dwelling Lore (applies to the place the ghost is bound to): +10"
 abilityMods: [-5, 3, 0, 0, 2, 2]
 speed:  fly 25 feet
 sourcebook: "_Pathfinder Bestiary_"